dinesh-ax/axway-open-docs/content/en/docs/apim_relnotes/20220830_apimgr_relnotes.md

 ### Policy Studio and Configuration Studio update process

 During the Policy Studio and Configuration Studio update process, the `plugins` directory is deleted and then recreated with the new plugins.
+Any custom plugins added to this directory will be removed.
+It is not recommended to add custom plugins in this directory.

 For more information, see [Install a Policy Studio update](/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion/#install-a-policy-studio-update) and [Install a Configuration Studio update](/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion/#install-a-configuration-studio-update).